Protect Employees from a Hostile Workplace

 A hostile workplace caused by any form of harassment affects both the individuals involved and the organization as a whole — and can put your organization at risk legally and financially as well as cause reputational damage.
 It is vital that your employees understand workplace harassment, the related laws and the appropriate steps to take if unlawful harassment occurs.

 In particular, sexual harassment has captured headlines, and many states are enacting strict anti-sexual harassment laws that require annual training.

-GLS provides workplace and sexual harassment prevention training, along with other aspects of employment law.
+GLS provides training designed to prevent sexual harassment, bullying and other actions associated with a hostile workplace.
 Our online courses use real-life examples and hypothetical scenarios to convey how to recognize and prevent forms of workplace harassment.